anderson-jason573/iperf-testing-with-ansible-playbooks/README.txt

 # GWL-NewDC Project

 # Collection of Bash and YAML scripts being used with Ansible for the lab I created
-  to test and vet configurations for Orchestrator and the appliances, for GWL's new DC project.
+  to test and vet configurations for Orchestrator and Silver Peak appliances, for GWL's new DC project.

 # The purpose of these scripts is to initiate iperf sessions between three servers